funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** Authentication
-💡 Kerberos provides secure authentication using tickets.
+💡 Kerberos provides secure authentication using tickets issued by a trusted authority.

 </details>

 ---

-### 39. Which of the following statements is TRUE?
+### 37. Which of the following statements is TRUE?

 * [ ] SHA-256 hashes can be reversed
 * [ ] HTTPS protects against keyloggers